outl1ne/nova-media-field/README.md

 - Multiple file selection (ex gallery)
 - Drag and drop reordering of selected files
 - Collections
-- Thumbnail generation with custom sizes
+- Thumbnail generator with custom sizes (with command)
+- WebP generator (with command)

 ## Installation